This page is an entry in the Key.

 Awareness of the public’s “photographic literacy” is what gives respected news agencies the confidence to publish photographs that reflect the limitations of the medium.

 Photographic literacy is not a static (unchanging) thing.
-With literally billions more people now carrying cameras all the time than were doing so just 20 years ago, the general public is far more “photographically literate” now than it was at the turn of the 21st century.
+With literally billions more people now carrying cameras all the time than were doing so just a generation ago, the general public is far more “photographically literate” now than it was at the turn of the 21st century.